-The ability to notify a user about the most current activities of persons on their list of contacts or to add events that have recently occurred or are now occurring is perhaps the most important component of employing real-time data for a user's convenience.
+The ability to notify a user about the most current activities of persons on their list of contacts or to add events that have recently occurred or are now occurring is perhaps the most important component of employing real-time data (streaming data) for a user's convenience.
 News, live event updates, and current information from smart home devices are the finest uses for the activity stream function.

 It is sometimes more beneficial to deliver information in an image format than text—visual representations aid in comprehending the material and recognizing and responding to changes in data quickly.
 Changing colors on a map, making visual elements bigger or smaller, and trending representations that depict rises or declines are just a few examples.